ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     Higher Geography.
 Look it up in Wikipedia.
 If it doesn’t exist, and you are sure it’s valid, create the article in Wikipedia.
--   Enter the full (English strongly preferred) Wikipedia URL under “Authority” of the geography entry; it will be automatically converted to HTML.
+-   Enter the full (English strongly preferred) Wikipedia URL under "Authority" of the geography entry; it will be automatically converted to HTML.
 Link to the most specific Wikipedia page available; do not link to anchors in general articles, lists, maps, ../images, or anything except the most specific relevant article